The Ultimate Travel Packing Checklist for 2024 and the Best Vacation Packing Tips (Printable)

 If you plan to pack liquids in your carry-on bag, they must be in containers that are 3.4 ounces or less.
 They also need to fit in one quart-sized resealable bag.
 If you’re traveling with multiple people, each person can have one quart-sized resealable bag with appropriately sized liquids.
 Ensure that all containers are sealed well, so you don’t have a mess all over your suitcase and belongings.

-When you go through the security screening process at the airport, you’ll need to remove your bag of liquids and place it in a bin.
+When you go through the security screening process at the airport, you’ll need to remove your bag of liquids and place it in a bin; You do not have to remove your liquids if you have TSA PreCheck or Global Entry.
 To conserve space, focus on packing liquids that you need.
 Most hotels and some home rentals provide essentials like shampoo, conditioner, and soap.
 Before packing, check to see what will be provided at your accommodation.

 Most people plan to bring more than one pair of shoes when traveling.
 If you have several pairs of shoes that you want to bring, you may be worried about wasting space.
 But if you’re strategic, you can pack several shoes and make it work.